 Tracking Employee Training

-Your staff is your most valuable asset.
+Every industry has been affected in some way by the dramatic changes to the economy in the past few months.
+If you’re an essential business, you may still find yourself struggling to meet labor demands.
+If you’ve had to temporarily close of cut part of your business, you may be struggling to figure out how to bring employees back.
+No matter what position you’re in, your staff is still your most valuable asset.
 On the front lines every day, employees have the most influence over important success factors, such as customer loyalty, sales goals, company culture, and legal compliance.
 Each one of your employees has the potential to make a positive impact on your company, but they are limited by what they know.
 Expanding those knowledge limits is up to you.
 That’s where employee training – and tracking employee training results – becomes such a critical component of your profit equation.
 Let’s put it in context through the words of a few famous philosophy and business gurus.

 Real Knowledge Is to Know the Extent of One’s Ignorance – Confucius